 By the end of the summer we had a solid concept and had been selected as a client for Duke's Start-up and Environmental Law Clinics, a rare cross-training opportunity.
 And in January 2013, we recruited an all-star, multidisciplinary team to attack the second stage of Fuqua's Program for Entrepreneurs, bringing us one step closer to viability.

 - For my fourth birthday I was given a baby pig by a one-armed man named Sam.
 Many years later I learned that Ms. Piggy ended up as breakfast bacon at the hand of my nanny, Bertha.

-- I made my first trip abroad to Mexico in 1993.
-Since then I have added 29 countries on 6 continents to the list.
-2013 has so far taken me to Peru, Brazil, Argentina, India, and Nepal.
+- I love to travel.
+I made my first trip abroad to Mexico in 1993, and prior to graduate school, I had added 23 countries on 6 continents to the list.
+My second year at Duke took me to Peru, Brazil, Argentina, India, and Nepal.

 - When I graduated college in 2003, I decided to pursue a career in songwriting in Nashville.
 That predictably didn't last long, but I haven't given up on the dream.
-Last year, I had a song published on Duke's Small Town Records label, and FuquaJam helps kindle the fire.
+In 2012, I had a song published on Duke's Small Town Records label, and FuquaJam helped kindle the fire.

-- I live rent-free on a 40-acre "hippie commune" in Bahama, about 13 miles north of Durham.
-My rent is a small contribution to maintaining the home, the garden, the chicken coop, and the orchard, from which I have the privilege of eating.
+- For my last two years at Duke, I lived rent-free on a 40-acre "hippie commune" in Bahama, about 13 miles north of Durham.
+My rent was a small contribution to maintaining the home, the garden, the chicken coop, and the orchard, from which I have the privilege of eating.

 - My last name is a variation on the German word for purse, so apparently I come from a long line of pursemakers.
 Man purses.
 Which are making a comeback.